Opensenseapp/custom-directory/README.md

     next: '/path/to/next/page'
 }
 ```
-Opensense will pass an Authorization header with a token to authenticate.
+Opensense will pass an `Authorization` header with a token to authenticate. eg, `Authorization: Bearer <token>`
-We will also pass a `pageSize` parameter.
+We will also pass a `pageSize` parameter on the URL.

+### Timeouts
+Each request should take no more than 30 seconds.
+The maximum page size should be 1000 users.

 # Example of paginated results
 GET /users?pageSize=100